-Principle 24: Disclosure of Market Data by Trade Repositories A TR should provide tim A TR should provide timely and accurate data to relevant authorities and the public in line with their respective needs.
+Principle 24: Disclosure of Market Data by Trade Repositories A TR should provide timely and accurate data to relevant authorities and the public in line with their respective needs.
 Key consideration 1 A TR should provide data in line with regulatory and industry expectations to relevant authorities and the public, respectively, that is comprehensive and at a level of detail sufficient to enhance market transparency and support other public policy objectives.

-Description Data relating to trades in market, with details on number of trades, volumes, high, low and weighted average rates etc. are made available publicly through CCIL website for products in which such data dissemination has been approved by RBI.
+Description Data relating to trades in market, with details on number of trades, volumes, high, low and weighted average rates etc. are made available 1 publicly through CCIL website for products in which such data dissemination has been approved by RBI.
 Additional details are shared with the RBI at periodical intervals and on an ad hoc basis.
-Interbank data is also published in CCIL'S monthly publication "Rakshitra".
+Interbank and Client data is also published in CCIL's monthly publication "Rakshitra".
 Feedback is taken from the market participants regarding their expectations on data dissemination and the demands made by various stake-holders are kept in mind while deciding on data disseminated.
 Key consideration 2 A TR should have effective processes and procedures to provide data to relevant authorities in a timely and appropriate manner to enable them to meet their respective regulatory mandates and legal responsibilities.
 Description Structured information requirement received from the RBI are met through periodical submission of data.
-Adhoc information is also provided as and when required.Online Information about the data submitted by members is provided to the regulator through the CORE/F-TRAC Platform.
+Adhoc information is also provided as and when required.Online Information about the data submitted by members is provided to the regulator through the CORE/F- TRAC Platform.
 TR strictly follows the processes approved by the RBI.
 Key consideration 3 A TR should have robust information systems that provide accurate current and historical data.
 Data should be provided in a timely manner and in a format that permits it to be easily analyzed.
 Description Reporting to CCIL-TR entails reporting of the original transactions as well as subsequent lifecycle events.
 Online status of the data so reported is made available to members through the CORE/F-TRAC Platform.
-Pre-structured reports are also made available to the members at EOD each day Life cycle processing, including settlement services is in place for certain products like INR Interest Rate Swaps, USD-INR Forwards and Credit Default Swaps ensures that the data is up to date and accurate.
-For other products, accuracy of information is ensured through i) built in validations for all fields; ii) requirement of matching all economic data reported by both counterparties; iii) daily reports to members for reconciliation
+Pre- structured reports are also made available to the members at EOD each day Life cycle processing, including settlement services is in place for certain products like INR Interest Rate Swaps, USD-INR Forwards and Credit Default Swaps ensures that the data is up to date and accurate.
+For other products, accuracy of information is ensured through i) built in validations for all fields; ii) requirement of matching all economic data reported by both counterparties; iii) daily reports to members for reconciliation Strict quality control ensures that the data remains accurate.
+Historical disseminated data and historical data published in Rakshitra is made available in the respective archival sections on the CCIL website.